Microbiology and Immunology Faculty Research Descriptions

 Deanna Colton, Ph.D.
 Teaching Assistant Professor.
 Dr. Colton has five years of experience in teaching with a focus on microbiology courses but has also taught biology and anatomy and physiology.
 She is the instructor for Introduction to Microbiology (MICR 276) and will help with other courses such as Medical Microbiology and Immunology (MICR 300).

-Liming Huang Ph.D., Research Assistant Professor.
+Liming Huang Ph.D., Associate Professor.
 Our research focuses on the design and synthesis of new fluorescent molecules that can be used in different sensing systems.
 In addition, we are interested inmolecular imprinting artificial antibodies, nanomaterial for bioimaging and biosensing, and organic solid materials.

 Dorothy Hudig Ph.D., Professor.
 Research in the Hudig laboratory focuses on cytotoxic mechanisms of natural killer (NK) lymphocytes.
 The NK cells eliminate cells infected with viruses or microbial pathogens and also destroy cancer cells.
 Current studies address serial killing and antibody-dependent cell-mediated cytotoxicity (ADCC) by NK lymphocytes and genetic engineering to increase NK cell killing of tumor cells and virally infected cells.